 In the heart of the Davie Village, Moxie's Grill and Bar (1160 Davie Street) has been closed since February while it's been undergoing renovations.

 According to Moxie's marketing representative Ashley McCartney, the size of the new space will be smaller (she didn't disclose any square footage numbers) but therefore more intimate with a more local feel.

 Some new menu items will include fresh-smashed guacamole (made tableside with housemade salsa fresca and white corn chips), revamped fish tacos (with corn salsa, pickled cabbage, and jalapeno lime sauce), and a southern fried chicken sandwich (with double-breaded buttermilk marinated breast, housemade pickles, American cheddar, buttermilk ranch dressing, and cabbage slaw).

-The restaurant is aiming for a reopening on March 28.
+The restaurant is aiming for a reopening in April.

 The Calgary-based chain has locations across Canada, and have begun their entry into the U.S. market with a location in Dallas, Texas.